tacman/mailtrap/sfcasts/messenger-monitor-bundle.md

 we can run it manually by clicking "Trigger"... and selecting our `async` transport.

 Jump back to the dashboard.
-Itt ran successfully, took 58ms, and consumed 31MB of memory.
+It ran successfully, took 58ms, and consumed 31MB of memory.
 Click "Details" to see even more information!
 "Time in Queue", "Time to Handle", timestamps... lots of good stuff.

 These tags are super helpful for filtering messages.
-You can add your own tags but some are added by the bundle: "manual", because we "manually" ran a scheduled task, "schedule", because it was a scheduled task, "scheduler:default", because it's part of our `default` schedule.
+You can add your own tags but some are added by the bundle: `manual`, because we "manually" ran a scheduled task, `schedule`, because it was a scheduled task, `schedule:default`, because it's part of our *default* schedule.
-This `scheduler:default:<hash>` is the unique ID for this scheduled task.
+This `schedule:default:<hash>` is the unique ID for this scheduled task.

 On the right here is the "result" of the message "handler" - in this case, `RunCommandMessageHandler`.
 Different handlers have different results (some